Amon-Ra St. Brown Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Matchup vs. Denver

-- The 235.1 passing yards the Broncos give up per game makes them the NFL's ninth-ranked pass defense this season.
+- The Broncos have the NFL's ninth-ranked pass defense this season, surrendering 235.1 yards per game through the air.

-- The Broncos have conceded 15 passing TDs this season (1.3 per game), ranking them third among NFL defenses.
+- At 1.3 passing TDs conceded per game, the Broncos defense is ranked third in the NFL.

 Recent Performances

-- In last week's matchup with the Vikings, St.Brown caught 10 passes for 86 yards and scored one touchdown while being targeted 12 times.
+- In last week's outing against the Vikings, St.Brown was targeted 12 times, picking up 86 yards on 10 receptions while scoring one touchdown.

-- Over his last three games, St.Brown has caught 18 passes on 20 targets for 127 yards and one touchdown, averaging 42.3 yards per game.
+- Over his last three outings, St.Brown has caught 18 passes on 20 targets for 127 yards and one touchdown, averaging 42.3 yards per game.

 St.Brown's Detroit Teammates